Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Doesn't he, though?

-He sounds like a fun character in a film.
+He sounds like a fun character.

-He sounds like a fucking nightmare.
+As a real person, he sounds like a fucking nightmare.

 Did he have a family?

-Imagine being married to him or living near him,
+Like, yeah, imagine being married to him or living near him, you'd be like, oh, this tool again.

-And also a woman.
-Oh, so yeah, it was a bit of a three-way thing going on.
+So, yeah, it was a bit of a three-way thing going on.

-And in the end, it was too much for the two humans in the relationship, a nice split,
+And in the end, it was too much for the two humans in the relationship and they split, but he stayed married to the job.

-but he stayed married to the job.
 Yeah, he sounds like a nightmare.

-Because I think she remained kind of friends with him,
+Because I think she remained kind of friends with him.

-but she found that his life's I was a bit full on.
+but she found that his

-Yeah, he sounds awful.
+He sounds awful.

 He sounds exhausting.

-Just sit down and watch a movie for fuck's sake Andrew.
+Just sit down and watch a movie for fuck's sake, Andrew.

 I am a movie.

-No, I just want to go to IKEA.
+I just want to go to IKEA.

 We need a new cabinet.

-No, the cabinet's a full of drugs.
+All the cabinets are full of drugs.

 Yeah.